CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

     - Add the report to the route destination filter step queue

 ### Other Updates
-- Sender Settings: The Universal Pipeline will use the `allowDuplicates` sender setting.
+- Sender Settings: The Universal Pipeline will use the existing `allowDuplicates` sender setting.
   - By default, the deduplication workflow is enabled for UP senders. (`allowDuplicates` = false)
   - The abstract Sender class [should not initialize](https://github.com/CDCgov/prime-reportstream/blob/f48d719b876859169deb0360487f63965d8be5a0/prime-router/src/main/kotlin/Sender.kt#L60) `allowDuplicates`.
   - The UniversalPipelineSender class [should default to false](https://github.com/CDCgov/prime-reportstream/blob/f48d719b876859169deb0360487f63965d8be5a0/prime-router/src/main/kotlin/Sender.kt#L196).
+  - Individual receivers will set `allowDuplicates` to `true` to opt out.
 - Receiver Step: There is stubbed code to be removed here: The SumissionReceiver refers to the once theorized area where UP deduplication would be invoked. ([SubmissionReceiver.kt#L284-L292](https://github.com/CDCgov/prime-reportstream/blob/0c5e0b058e35e09786942f2c8b41c1d67a5b1d16/prime-router/src/main/kotlin/SubmissionReceiver.kt#L284-L292))
-- Database: No updates will be made to the schema of the database itself.
+- Database Changes: Several changes will need to take place to improve efficiency. **Over 90% of the values stored in item_lineage.item_hash are not relevant to either CP or UP deduplication.**
+  - Immediate change: Modify item_lineage.item_hash to accept NULL values.
+    - Reasoning: 90%+ of item_lineage table rows have no need to store the item_hash.
+Allowing null values will reduce updates to the index and indexing times for the table.
+  - Long term change: Modify the index on item_lineage to a partial index, on only those values which are not null.
+    - Caveat: Barring a significant database wipe of out of date information, this would likely result in a significant _decrease_ in database efficiency.
+    - A hybrid plan would be to begin storing NULL values.
+After older values have been culled, and/or enough NULL values have accumulated in the table, then change the index to a partial index.
 - Database: Investigation will need to happen on how to best purge out of date records on the item_lineage table. item_lineage.created_at will be used for this.
 This is outside the scope for this design/implementation.
 - FHIRDestinationFilter and FHIRReceiverFilter both currently use Report.getItemHashForRow.
 They are incorrectly adding non-null data to item_lineage.item_hash.
 These steps should be only adding null (or `"0"`, Ex: [Report.generateReportAndUploadBlob](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/Report.kt#L1654)) values for item_hash.
-  - TODO: Investigate other potential incorrect use of this column.
-Other possible entry points may create ItemLineage objects directly or use other functions which call it such as [Report.createItemLineageForRow](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/Report.kt#L1404).
+  - ~~TODO: Investigate other potential incorrect use of this column.
+Other possible entry points may create ItemLineage objects directly or use other functions which call it such as [Report.createItemLineageForRow](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/Report.kt#L1404).~~
+  - Investigation results: Based on UP usage, roughly 95% of rows in item_lineage are not generated during the convert step and thus are entirely irrelevant to deduplication.

 ### Proposed Universal Pipeline SRD Additions
 Under `Submission Step Business Logic Requirements`